johnlindquist/angular-rxjs-time-machine/README.md

-# Adding a Second Reducer to the Store
+# Passing Observables into Components with Async Pipe

 ## Summary
-Stores can accept as many reducers as you need.
-This lesson covers adding a second reducer that will be used to control an array of people.
+The components inside of your container components can easily accept Observables.
+You simply define your custom @Input then use the Async pipe when you pass the Observable in.
+This lesson walks you through the process of passing an Observable into a Component.

 ## Plunker
-This code can be found on [Plunker](https://embed.plnkr.co/github/eggheadio-projects/egghead-wikipedia-demo/angular-2-adding-a-second-reducer-to-the-store?preview=plnkr.html&show=src%2Fapp%2Fapp.component.ts,preview)
+This code can be found on [Plunker](https://embed.plnkr.co/github/eggheadio-projects/egghead-wikipedia-demo/angular-2-passing-observables-into-components-with-async-pipe?preview=plnkr.html&show=src%2Fapp%2Fapp.component.ts,preview)